How to be a Successful Tutor

 Each Live Lesson is broken up into a number of small exercises at the student’s level, tied to what they’ve been doing in their self-study time.
 Exercises are designed to be small and guided by the tutor to reduce stress and promote conversation.

 You are a student’s guide through the lesson, and we would like you to lead the lesson.
 Our experience has shown that students value when the tutor takes initiative to lead, asks questions related to each exercise, and provides scenarios for variation.
-Less confident students especially will expect you to explain what an exercise is about and suggest when to move to the next exercise.
+Less confident students especially will expect you to lead trough the exercises, tell them what to do and when to move to the next exercise.

-For example, if you get into a new exercise and the student looks confused or there is a long silence, explain what the exercise is about and who should start the exercise.
+For example, if you get into a new exercise, ask the student to read out his/her instructions.
+If they are look confused, explain what the exercise is about and who should start the exercise.
 If you’ve been working on a single exercise for a while, or if the student doesn’t seem engaged with the current exercise, suggest moving onto the next exercise.

 Preview the Lessons